Contents

 The first thing I’d want you to know is that provided no-one else is being harmed I will be able to offer you complete confidentiality and privacy.
 This is so that we may talk about what’s on your mind and to help you plan a way forward out of distressing sexualised behaviour.
 You DO have a choice about your sexual behaviour… and I can help you strengthen such choice.
 I offer an unjudged therapeutic relationship that will allow us (maybe a bit at a time – depending on how well you manage the sessions) to talk about what happened, what is happening, where thing are going, and how to plan behaviour that will suit you better in the future.

-If a main aim of counselling is to reduce distress levels (by bringing understanding to counter fear and raise personal affect) in order to promote self-autonomy and to discover ones own solutions, then every client using counselling with Dean* experienced an improvement in their distress levels.
+If a primary aim of counselling is to reduce distress levels (by bringing understanding to counter fear and raise personal affect) in order to promote self-autonomy and empower you in discovering your own solutions, then every client using counselling with Dean* has experienced an improvement in their distress levels during their counselling time.

 *The table uses anonymous data from individuals counselling with Dean Richardson MNCPS (Accred/Reg) during 2009-2010.